gkishanrao/AWS-VPC-Project/README.md

 Two EC2 instances have been successfully created in the private subnets of the VPC.
 Both instances have private IP addresses and are not directly accessible from the internet.
-They are intended to be accessed via a bastion host or through a load balancer in the public subnet.
+They are intended to be accessed via a bastion host.

 # 4. Bastion Host
 Name: bastion-host